Bicycle sales value in Japan 2010-2019

 Recent developments in individual e-mobility

-Sharing services seem to favor e-scooters over Segways due to their cheaper price and familiar handling.
+Sharing services seem to favor e-scooters over Segways due to their lower price and familiar handling.
 However, e-scooters - as personal vehicles or sharing devices – have multiple limitations, legally and technologically, making exact market forecasts difficult.
-It remains to be seen, whether electric kick scooters will gain a foothold in the same way as the pedelec.
+It remains to be seen whether electric kick scooters will gain a foothold in the same way as the pedelec.